How to Stay Safer In an SUV

 - Consult the owner's manual to determine maximum safe loads and proper load distribution since loading may increase the likelihood of a rollover accident.

-Manufacturers, on the other hand, must also take responsibility for rollovers involving their cars, trucks, vans, and SUVs.
-Not only must manufacturers take significant steps to minimize the risk of a rollover crash occurring in the first instance, but they must also minimize the risk of injury to occupants involved in a rollover (also known as “crashworthiness”).
+On the other hand, manufacturers must also take responsibility for rollovers involving their cars, trucks, vans, and SUVs.
+Not only must manufacturers take significant steps to minimize the risk of a rollover crash occurring in the first instance, but they must also reduce the risk of injury to occupants involved in a rollover (also known as “crashworthiness”).

 Thus, to take responsibility, manufacturers have a duty to: